-Developed jointly with BOOK INDUSTRY COMMUNICATION (BIC)
+Developed jointly with BOOK INDUSTRY COMMUNICATION (BIC) and EDITEUR

 Who will benefit from this course?

 Anyone involved in creating and updating information about books, including new recruits into the book publishing sector, publisher’s editorial, marketing, publicity, sales and production staff, micro-publishers and self-publishers.

 This introductory course is not aimed at members of a publisher’s specialist data team, software developers or those with significant metadata experience.
 It may act as a springboard to other more advanced BIC / EDItEUR courses that focus on ONIX, but does not require any prior knowledge of ONIX or book metadata.